Skip to main content

 FAQ

-How does the -3.1% dip in January's index affect buyers and sellers?
+How does the -3.1% dip affect buyers and sellers?

-What is the impact of this slowdown on China's economy?
+What impact does this have on China’s economy?

-What does the outlook look like for China's property market by 2026?
+What is the future outlook for China’s property market?

 Add new comment